pabloswfly/CNN-vis/README.md

 - **saliency:** Saliency map is an attention visualization technique with discriminative behavior based on estimating the gradient of an output category with respect to the input image. ([Karen Simonyan et al.](https://arxiv.org/abs/1312.6034)).
 These attention maps help to visualize which regions of the input image draw the most attention from the ConvNet model.

+- **average-saliency:** Plot the average saliency map over all input data for both classes separately, as well as a map of the saliency difference between the two average maps.

 - **grad-cam** Gradient Class Activation map or Grad-CAM is an attention visualization technique with discriminative behavior based on estimating the gradient of an output category with respect to the input image. ([Ramprasaath R. Selvaraju et al.](https://arxiv.org/abs/1610.02391)).
 It differs with the saliency maps in the sense that it uses the output of the previous Conv layer before the specified one.

+- **average-gradcam:** Plot the average gradCAM map over all input data for both classes separately.

 - **filter-weights:** Visualization of the learned weights from all the filters in the provided Conv layer.